perlang-org/perlang/docs/download/index.md

 <pre><code class="lang-shell hljs"><span class="hljs-meta">$ </span><span class="bash">curl -sSL https://perlang.org/install.sh | sh -s -- --force</span>
 </code></pre>

-**Note**: If you are running the installer in Git Bash on Windows, running `perlang` after installation will unfortunately not work in the Bash shell (because of limitations preventing us from reading individual keystrokes in Git Bash).
-Please close the `bash` session after installation and open a plain `cmd` shell instead (Command Prompt on the Start menu).
-In that shell, `cd %userprofile%\.perlang\nightly\bin`.
-You should then be able to run `perlang` to open up the Perlang REPL.

-For more details about this bug, please see https://github.com/perlang-org/perlang/issues/107.

 ## Video tutorial

 For those of you who prefer to learn by watching videos, here's a short screencast (courtesy of [Asciinema](https://asciinema.org/)) which shows what the installer looks like when you run it: